-- → "Bonus Depreciation" was originally enacted after the September 11 terrorist attacks, and expired a few years later. - → The Economic Stimulus Act of 2008 (the "2008 Act") reintroduced the concept of Bonus Depreciation into the Tax Code for certain "Qualified Property" placed in service in 2008 (and, under certain circumstances, in 2009). - → The American Recovery Reinvestment Act of 2009 (the "2009 Act") extended each of the placed in service deadlines of the 2008 Act by an additional year (to 2009/2010). - → The Small Business Jobs Act of 2010 (the "First 2010 Act") extended each of the placed in service deadlines of the 2008 Act by yet another year (to 2010/2011).
+- → "Bonus Depreciation" was originally enacted after the September 11 terrorist attacks, and expired a few years later. - → The Economic Stimulus Act of 2008 (the "2008 Act") reintroduced the concept of Bonus Depreciation into the Tax Code for certain "Qualified Property" placed in service in 2008 (2009 for Certain Aircraft and Property having Long Production Times). - → The American Recovery Reinvestment Act of 2009 (the "2009 Act") extended the placed in service deadlines of the 2008 Act by an additional year to 2009 (2010 for Certain Aircraft and Property having Long Production Times).